vmware/differential-datalog/doc/tutorial/tutorial.md

 initial value 125.

 Signed integers are written as `signed<N>`, where `N` is the width of the integer in bits.
-Currently DDlog only supports integer with widths that are supported by the native machine type (e.g., 8, 16, 32, or 64 bits).
+Currently DDlog only supports signed integers with widths that are supported by the native machine type (e.g., 8, 16, 32, or 64 bits).
 DDlog supports all standard arithmetic operators over integers.